-Subsequently, they decided to pull all stops and produce an Italian market-specific big budget TV commercial, directed by then famous actor and director Maurizio Nichetti.
+Subsequently, they decided to pull out all the stops and produce an Italian market-specific big budget TV commercial, directed by then famous actor and director Maurizio Nichetti.

-Unfortunately – the MD tells me – the end result wasn’t worth all the sweat and tears, not to mention the big budget, the marketing office managed to pull for the spot.
+Unfortunately – the MD tells me – the end result wasn’t worth all the sweat and tears, not to mention the big budget, the marketing office managed to pull for the commercial.

 Nichetti himself, by the end, seemed to give up on the project and walk away.

-But ─ I asked GIG’s former marketing director ─ why go as far as hiring a famous director for an already four years old handheld like the Game Boy and, instead, not make something new for the Super Nintendo?
+But ─ I asked GIG’s former marketing director ─ why go as far as hiring a famous director for an already four year-old handheld like the Game Boy and, instead, not make something new for the Super Nintendo?